0chain/zboxcli/README.md

       zbox [command]

     Available Commands:
       alloc-cancel      Cancel an allocation
       alloc-fini        Finalize an expired allocation
       copy              copy an object(file/folder) to another folder on blobbers cp-info           Challenge pool information.
       delete            delete file from blobbers
       download          download file from blobbers
       get               Gets the allocation info
+      get-download-cost Get downloading cost
+      get-upload-cost   Get uploading cost
       getwallet         Get wallet information
       help              Help about any command
       list              list files from blobbers
       listallocations   List allocations for the client
       ls-blobbers       Show active blobbers in storage SC. meta              get meta data of files from blobbers newallocation     Creates a new allocation
       register          Registers the wallet with the blockchain rename            rename an object(file/folder) on blobbers
       repair            repair file to blobbers
       rp-create         Create read pool if missing
       rp-info           Read pool information.
       rp-lock           Lock some tokens in read pool. rp-unlock         Unlock some expired tokens in a read pool. sc-config         Show storage SC configuration.
       share             share files from blobbers
       sp-info           Stake pool information.
       sp-lock           Lock tokens lacking in stake pool. sp-unlock         Unlock tokens in stake pool.
       stats             stats for file from blobbers
       sync              Sync files to/from blobbers
       update            update file to blobbers
       updateallocation  Updates allocation's expiry and size
       upload            upload file to blobbers
       version           Prints version information
       wp-info           Write pool information.
       wp-lock           Lock some tokens in write pool. wp-unlock         Unlock some expired tokens in a write pool.

     Flags:
           --config string      config file (default is config.yaml)